Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Finite-time analysis of the SGD dynamics for strongly convex minimization problems

 \subsection{Analysis of the Polyak-Ruppert averaged estimator $\bar{\theta}_{n}^{(\gamma)}$.}

 In this section, we analyze the finite-sample properties of the estimator $\bar{\theta}_{n}^{(\gamma)}$ from \eqref{eq:pr_averaged_est}.
-The analysis of this section is based on techniques previously used in \citet{moulines2011}, as well as in the analysis of the Polyak-Ruppert averaged LSA (Linear Stochastic Approximation) algorithms, see \citet{mou2020linear, durmus2022finite}.
-Next, we define the $k$-th step noise level at the point $\theta \in \rset^{d}$ by:
+The analysis is based on techniques previously used in \citet{moulines2011}, as well as in the analysis of the Polyak-Ruppert averaged LSA (Linear Stochastic Approximation) algorithms, see \citet{mou2020linear, durmus2022finite}.
+Below we derive the key representation for the error $\bar{\theta}_{n}^{(\gamma)} - \thetas$, following \citet{moulines2011}.
+Define the $k$-th step noise at the point $\theta \in \rset^{d}$ by: